miiwo/DDR-Leaderboard-App/README.md

 # DDR Leaderboard (Node.js App)

-Little leaderboard application that displays the top 10 scores of a community event for the game DDR.
+Little leaderboard website that displays the top 10 scores of a community event for the game DDR.

+Front end is Angular.

 Data is sourced from Google Sheets.

 Currently deployed with App Engine at: https://ontario-ddr-websites.nn.r.appspot.com/

-## Preqrequisites
+## Prerequisites
-Node
+- Node

+Make sure to set a API KEY for the Google Sheets Service class.

 ## Development server